Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 On the first day in office, ask Congress to pass “Kate’s Law” — named for Kate Steinle, who was killed by an undocumented immigrant in San Francisco last summer — to “ensure that criminal aliens convicted of illegal reentry face receive strong mandatory minimum sentences.”
 (Trump asked, but the Senate didn’t comply.)

 Modernize and renew the nuclear weapons arsenal.
-(Trump claimed early on that our arsenal was bigger and more powerful than ever before, but with little to back that up.)
+(Trump claimed early on that our arsenal was bigger and more powerful than before, but with little to back that up.)

 Force other NATO countries to pay for more of their defense, and only come to the aid of other countries if those nations have “fulfilled their obligations to us.”
 In particular, Trump expects Germany, Japan, South Korea and Saudi Arabia to pay more for the security the United States provides.
-(NATO funding has increased and Trump has rocked the boat.
+(NATO funding has increased, and Trump has rocked the boat.
 But as Defense News reported, “Under NATO commitments forged 2014 — two years before Trump took office, and coinciding with Russia’s annexation of Crimea — each ally has until 2024 to reach their goal to spend 2 percent of its gross domestic product on its own defense.”)

-Do not throw a lavish state dinner for Chinese President Xi Jinping, as Obama did last year, and instead buy Jinping a “double-size Big Mac” and tell him “we gotta get down to work.”
+Do not throw a lavish state dinner for Chinese President Xi Jinping, as Obama did last year, and instead buy Jinping a “double-size Big Mac” and tell him “we got to get down to work.”
 (Trump didn’t give Xi a state dinner, but he hosted him for a dinner at Mar-a-Lago.
 He also took part in a state dinner thrown by Xi in China.)

 Tear up the Iran deal and then “totally” renegotiate the whole thing.
 (Trump left the Iran deal but has not renegotiated it.)